 The Ptolemaic Technique (2nd century CE)

+See Book III, Ch.
+10 of the Tetrabiblos for Ptolemy’s technique.
 Ptolemy also would take the Sun as the significator (as it is sect light and in the 10th place).
-Ptolemy advises use to look at actual primary directions involving the Sun, and not to use ascensional times.
-As the Sun is just past the MC (provided the birth time is not off by a couple minutes), he advises us to look at both direction of the Sun itself to the Descendant (i.e. converting the setting of the Sun into year), and the directions to the Sun of malefics (especially by body, square, or opposition according to Ptolemty).
-Ptolemy also appears to say that the direction from the square of the significator can indicate death.
+Ptolemy advised to look at actual primary directions involving the Sun (not ascensional times).
+As the Sun is just past the MC (provided the birth time is not off by a couple minutes), he advised us to look at two things.
+First, the direction of the Sun itself to the Descendant (i.e. converting the setting of the Sun into years).
+Secondly, the directions to the Sun of malefics (especially by body, square, or opposition).
+Ptolemy appears to have regarded the square of the significator as also deadly.

 Jupiter +5.3 years

 Saturn -12.9 years